-The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each GT25Q16Adevice.
+The Read Unique ID Number instruction accesses a factory-set read-only 64-bit number that is unique to each GT25Q40/20/10/05C device.
 The ID number can be used in conjunction with user software methods to help prevent copying or cloning of a system.
 The Read Unique ID instruction is initiated by driving the /CS pin low and shifting the instruction code "4Bh" followed by a four bytes of dummy clocks.
 After which, the 64- bit ID is shifted out on the falling edge of CLK as shown in figure 27.